Thesis

 Docker’s reliance on open-source technology poses a significant monetization challenge.
 The company’s business model, centered around providing support and value-added services, faces the inherent difficulty of generating revenue from freely available software.

 One of the main hurdles Docker has faced is competition from other companies and cloud providers that leveraged its open-source technology to offer their services.
-Major cloud providers like Amazon Web Services, Microsoft Azure, and Google Cloud Platform have integrated Docker’s container technology into their offerings, often bundling them with additional services and support.
+Major cloud providers like Amazon Web Services, Microsoft Azure, and Google Cloud Platform have integrated Docker’s container technology into their offerings, often bundling it with additional services and support.
 This integration has usually overshadowed Docker’s commercial products, making it more difficult for the company to capture market share in enterprise solutions.

 Additionally, the emergence of Kubernetes, an open-source container orchestration system initially developed by Google, shifted the industry’s focus from containerization to container orchestration and management.
 Kubernetes has become the de facto standard for container orchestration, and while Docker has tried to compete with its orchestration tools like Docker Swarm, it has struggled to keep pace.
 This shift has further inhibited Docker’s efforts to monetize, as enterprises adopted Kubernetes alongside or even in place of Docker’s enterprise offerings.